vppmatt/angular-fundamentals/lab-exercises/09-rest-requests-and-signals.md

 ```
 </details>

-3. Display the list of buildings as an unordered list in the HTML (don't forget to import NgFor!)
+3. Display the list of buildings as an unordered list in the HTML

 <details>
 <summary>